It's time to get social-savvy!

 You might feel you've missed the boat, that you should be doing more.
 Depending on your progress, your market and your competitors, this will hold true to varying degrees.

 Like the Digital Marketing Radar, which we featured yesterday in our update reviewing all the Smart Insights 'mindtool' infographics to review the opportunity of digital marketing, the Social Media Marketing Radar infographic helps show you the types of social sites you can consider.
 You can also download our full set of 10 infographics.

 The radar helps focuses attention and resources on the sites appearing towards its centre, as these sites are generally agreed on as the most important within a business.

 In this post I'll also explain why it's important to look beyond the big 5 social networks to more targeted communities where you can engage audiences or "tribes" related to your brand.
 It's also useful to prioritise your time on the 'Big 5' since the impact will vary considerably.

 The radar will help you to figure out the right communities, so you can create the right content and share it…

 We created our social media marketing radar to inform thinking and discussion with colleagues or agencies regarding which sites warrant or deserve most attention in different categories - to avoid instantly resorting to Facebook or LinkedIn as some form of magic social media panacea.

-The radar focuses attention and resources on the sites appearing towards its centre, as these sites are generally agreed on as the most important.
-Although this may seem a lot of effort to go beyond the main networks, you’ll often find more passionate audiences who are more willing to engage and share.
+Although this may seem a lot of effort to go beyond the main networks, you'll often find more passionate audiences who are more willing to engage and share.